isomerpages/nlb-nrm/index.md

               description: Borrow the reads in selected Grab vehicles.
 Find out more.
               url: /grab-a-book/
             - title: Coffee Meets Novel
-              description: Get your free coffee with when you borrow an eBook/audiobook!
+              description: Get your free treat when you borrow an eBook/audiobook!
 Find out more.
               url: /cmn/
             - title: Book Clubs
               description: Keen to share your thoughts about the books you have read?
 Why not join a book club?
 Find out more.